k9webprotection/build-zeromq/README.md

 ## ZeroMQ Building ##

 This project provides some prebuilt ZeroMQ configuration scripts for easy building on various platforms.
-It contains as a submodule, the [toonetown/libzmq][libzmq-release].
+It contains as a submodule, the [libzmq][libzmq-release].
 In addition, it contains the following bindings for libzmq:

  - [C++ binding for 0MQ][cppzmq-release] (Header-only)
  - [ZMQ C++ wrapper (with no added magic)][zmqcpp-release] (Header-only)
  - [C++ binding with Boost::ASIO integration][azmq-release] (Header-only)

-You can check these directories out in any location on your computer, but the default location that the `build.sh` script looks for is as a parent directory to where you check out the [toonetown/libzmq][libzmq-release] and within the `bindings` directory for the binding git projects.
+You can check these directories out in any location on your computer, but the default location that the `build.sh` script looks for is as a parent directory to where you check out the [libzmq][libzmq-release] and within the `bindings` directory for the binding git projects.
 By default, this project contains submodules of the subprojects in the correct locations.

 [libzmq-release]: https://github.com/toonetown/libzmq
 [cppzmq-release]: https://github.com/toonetown/cppzmq